rodirog/pomodoro-timer/README.md

 ## 💻 Project
-A Pomodoro timer with background sounds recreated from an existing Figma design
+A responsive Pomodoro timer with background sounds recreated from an existing Figma design

 - Visit the [project online](https://rodirog.github.io/pomodoro-timer/)